ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

   <em>Figure 23</em>
 </p>

-I checked the "c_ip" (client IP address) field to see which host on the network requested or downloaded `3791.exe`.
+I checked the **c_ip** (client IP address) field to see which host on the network requested or downloaded `3791.exe`.
 This allowed me to trace the origin of the activity within the environment.
 They were uploaded by the attacker IP `40.80.148.42`.

 <blockquote>
-Both "src_ip" and "c_ip" confirms the ip that started any process, but "c_ip" is application-focused (the client in a session), while "src_ip" is network-focused (the raw source of the packet).
+Both "src_ip" and "c_ip" confirms the IP that started any process, but "c_ip" is application-focused (the client in a session), while "src_ip" is network-focused (the raw source of the packet).
 </blockquote>

 <blockquote>
 I reviewed the "c_ip" field to identify which host initiated the HTTP request for `3791.exe`.
 Since the data came from the `stream:http` sourcetype, it records application-level traffic using client/server roles, so the "c_ip" field shows the requesting client, while "src_ip" isn’t present in this type of log.
 </blockquote>

-<h4>(Step 3) Now, I needed to confirm whether the file `3791.exe` was executed</h4>
+<h4>(Step 3) Now, I needed to confirm whether the file, `3791.exe`, was executed</h4>

 I ran the query `index=botsv1 "3791.exe"`, which returned 76 events distributed across multiple sourcetypes, with the majority (about 91%) coming from `XmlWinEventLog`, followed by a few from `WinEventLog`, `stream:http`, `fortigate_utm`, and `suricata`.

 This distribution shows that most of the activity involving `3791.exe` was captured through host-based Windows event logging, specifically Sysmon.
 While a small number of the remaining events originated from network and security monitoring sources.

 - The `XmlWinEventLog` entries indicates that the file was executed or interacted with at the endpoint level
 - And its presence in `stream:http` suggests it may have been downloaded or transferred via HTTP traffic.